MalitsPlus/HoshimiToolkit/README.md

 And the number might be updated unperiodically.

 ## DISCLAIMER
 All projects in this repo should be used for study purposes only.
-You should take responsibilities yourself for using these tools.
+You shall take responsibilities yourself for using these tools.